hitoshisatow/kqsea-streaming/README.md

 #### Reboot into Gnome and configure system

-Connect to wifi then open console and install vscode
+Connect to WIFI.
+Use the Windows key to access the command search.
+Enter `settings`.
+Configure WIFI

+Install vscode by running the following command in a terminal

 > `[stream@kq-stream-1 ~]$ flatpak install flathub com.visualstudio.code`